panNorton/semimagic_square/README.md

 # semimagic_square
-Method of random semimagic squares generation
+Method of generating random semimagic squares in Python.